intel-retail/automated-self-checkout/docs_src/OVMS/capiYolov5PipelineRun.md

 Here is the list of files we added in directory of `configs/opencv-ovms/gst_capi/pipelines/capi_yolov5/`:

 1. `/main.cpp` - this is all the work about pre-processing before sending to OVMS for inferencing and post-processing for displaying.
-2. `Dockerfile.capi_yolov5` - includes installation of all neccessory libraries for OVMS C API, gst support, and OneVPL CPU & GPU Support for building `main.cpp`, so above main.cpp also copied into this container.
-3. `run_capi_yolov5.sh` - for profile launcher to start the container built from `Dockerfile.capi_yolov5`.
-4. `Makefile` - to help building the pre-processing and post-processing binary, and building the image from `Dockerfile.capi_yolov5`
+2. `Makefile` - to help building the pre-processing and post-processing binary.

 ## Add Environment Variable File